-Hayes Presidential and grounds to be closed indefinitely; virtual activities you can do from home offered - More Details »
+Hayes Presidential buildings closed indefinitely, Spiegel Grove grounds open, virtual activities you can do from home offered - More Details »

 Guide to Using Primary Sources

 Home / Research & Collections / Resources / Research Aids / Guide to Using Primary Sources

 A primary source is any material providing a firsthand account of an event by an observer(s) or participant(s) or providing direct evidence concerning a topic under research.

 Primary sources enable researchers to discover as accurately as possible what actually happened during a particular historical event or time period.
 A primary source reflects the individual viewpoint of a participant or observer.